skompc/FreeLiberatorDx2/README.md

 It should be noted that this is a rewrite of my first attempt

 The uploaded code will NOT have game assets from Sega's servers.
-There will be an asset scraper in the tools folder eventually.
+There is an asset scraper however.

 ## Instructions
 Make sure you have nodejs installed (https://nodejs.org/en/download/).